espressomd/espresso/doc/sphinx/installation.rst

 The CMake option ``ESPRESSO_CMAKE_CUDA_ARCHITECTURES`` achieves the same effect.
 Both take a semicolon-separated list of integers.
 There are online resources to help determine which architecture match specific hardware [12]_.
+Alternatively, run ``nvidia-smi --query-gpu=name,compute_cap`` to display the exact compute capability of your GPU, then multiply that value by 10 to get the architecture.
 The CMake option ``CMAKE_CUDA_ARCHITECTURES`` cannot be used to set CUDA architectures, because it has a default value that is too old for the minimally required CUDA version.